 The basic test set-up to measure parameters such as efficiency and load regulation is shown in Figure 16.
-Please note that this converter is non-isolated, as such the input and output share a common ground.
-These grounds should be connected together via a low impedance ground plane in the application.
+Please note the converter is non-isolated; therefore, the input and output share a common ground.
+These grounds should be connected together via low impedance ground plane in the application circuit.
 When bench testing a converter, ensure that -Vin and -Vo are connected together via a low impedance short to ensure proper efficiency and load regulation measurements.
-When testing the converters under any transient conditions, ensure that the transient response of the source is sufficient to power the equipment under test.
+When testing the converters under any transient conditions, ensure the transient response of the source is sufficient to power the equipment under test.
 We can calculate the

-• Efficiency

-Load regulation and line regulation.
+- Efficiency - Load regulation and line regulation.